 In addition to the omega-3′s, walnuts are also rich in many antioxidants that help to prevent and repair brain damage due to free-radicals.
 Walnuts truly are an excellent food source to boost your mood, clear your mind, and help it to perform at its best.
-Moreover, the sufficient levels of selenium contained in walnuts may reduce your risk for swelling of the thyroid or goitre.
+Moreover, the sufficient levels of selenium contained in walnuts may reduce your risk for swelling of the thyroid or goiter.

-It may come as a surprise to learn that ingesting radishes, cabbage, broccoli and kale can improve your thyroid function because they boost your glutathione levels.
+It may come as a surprise to learn that ingesting radishes, cabbage, broccoli, and kale can improve your thyroid function because they boost your glutathione levels.
 Glutathione is usually deficient in people with Graves’ Disease and Hashimoto’s Thyroiditis.
 Because glutathione is important for the immune system health, as well as the health of your liver and gut, it is important to correct this deficiency.
-While it is difficult to increase the intracellular levels by taking glutathione supplements orally, you can increase your levels by consuming foods that help to boost the production of glutathione, as well as taking certain precursors, such as alpha lipoic acid, selenium, and L-Glutamine.
+While it is difficult to increase the intracellular levels by taking glutathione supplements orally, you can increase your levels by consuming foods that help to boost the production of glutathione, as well as taking certain precursors, such as alpha-lipoic acid, selenium, and L-Glutamine.
 The herb milk thistle can also help to increase glutathione production.